IBERDROLA RURAL CHALLENGE: START-UP VILLAGES

 Preferential access to the implementation of other sustainable initiatives by Iberdrola with Smart solutions.

 IBERDROLA'S COMMITMENT TO SUSTAINABILITY

-Iberdrola will be responsible for the reforestation of the land of the winning village of the challenge through selective planting with drones and smart seeds, which will be implemented by CO2 Revolution.
-All planting will be done with native and diverse species, not only trees, to ensure the origin of entire ecosystems that promote biodiversity.
+Iberdrola will be in charge of reforesting the land of Cerdedo-Cotobade in Pontevedra, Liérganes in Cantabria and Muelas del Pan and San Cebrián de Castro in Zamora, the four winning towns of the challenge through selective planting with drones and smart seeds, which will be implemented by CO2 Revolution. .
+All plantations will be carried out with native and diverse species, not only tree species, to ensure the origin of entire ecosystems that promote biodiversity.

 With this initiative, Iberdrola is helping to offset CO2 emissions, reducing its carbon footprint and creating new opportunities in these rural areas.
 The project will enable the recovery of natural spaces and their revitalisation, as the development of various forest environments will promote their recreational and tourist use and contribute to the fight against depopulation by generating local employment.

 Reforestation is one of the best tools for mitigating and adapting to climate change.
 Thanks to its Trees Programme, the company has set itself the target of promoting the planting of 20 million trees during this decade, which will capture approximately 6 million tonnes of CO2 in 30 years.
 This absorption of carbon dioxide would neutralise the emissions of a car driving around the Earth 116 times.